Diagnosis of Pulmonary Fibrosis is extremely challenging as it requires integration of clinical, radiologic and histopathologic information.

-Position statements for the diagnosis and management of PF in Australia have been developed in partnership with the Thoracic Society of Australia and New Zealand (TSANZ) and Lung Foundation Australia.
+Position statements for the diagnosis and management of Pulmonary Fibrosis in Australia have been developed in partnership with the Thoracic Society of Australia and New Zealand (TSANZ) and Lung Foundation Australia (LFA).

 Using our expertise in research translation we have used theoretically-informed strategies to implement and evaluate uptake of the information provided in these position statements for evidence-based diagnosis and management of PF in Australia.